-- Be a 501(c)(3) non-profit arts organization, which GCA defines as an organization which has an arts-based mission statement and at least 50% of its programming is arts-based. - Be located in Georgia. - Be registered with the Georgia Secretary of State. - Have completed all requirements of any previous GCA or State of Georgia grant awarded prior to FY24.
+- Be a 501(c)(3) non-profit arts organization, which GCA defines as an organization which has an arts-based mission statement and at least 50% of its programming is arts-based. - Be located in Georgia. - Be registered with the Georgia Secretary of State. - Have an annual operating budget of at least \$100,000 in the most recently completed fiscal year. - Have completed all requirements of any previous GCA or State of Georgia grant awarded prior to FY25.

-Who is NOT eligible to apply for a Bridge Grant?
+Who is NOT eligible to apply for a General Operating Support Grant?